allenai/author-explorer/README.md

 The list remains a mystery.
 We thought it'd be fun to produce a list of our own and do some analysis on the way.

+So we set out to produce a rough estimate of the papers that might be on Ilya's list, by examining the papers he repeatedly tends to site.
+And we figured we'd go even further by pooling such lists across a set of accomplished AI scientists, hoping to produce a list that even more diverse and comprehensive.
+The resulting list we were able to produce is interesting.
+Let us know what you think!

 It's important to stress that this is ultimately an exploratory exercise.
 AI, like most fields, is both growing fast and full of diverse perspectives and focus areas.
 Trying to boil that ocean down into a single list of papers from a small set of authors is fraught.